-Mr. Pramukti Surjaudaja was first appointed to the Board on 1 June 2005 and last re-elected as a Director on 29 April 2021.
+Mr. Pramukti Surjaudaja was first appointed to the Board on June 1, 2005 and last re-elected as a Director on April 29, 2021.
 He has been with OCBC NISP for 35 years, holding key positions, including President Director, and is presently Board President Commissioner of the bank.
-He also serves as the Deputy Chairman of the Board of Supervisors of the IOA Association, a Board Commissioner of PT Biolaborindo Makmur Sejahtera, a Member of the Parahyangan Catholic University's Board of Advisors, Karya Salemba Empat Foundation's Board of Trustees, and San Francisco State University, Lam Family College of Business, Dean's Development Council.
-Mr. Pramukti holds a Bachelor of Science (Finance and Banking) from San Francisco State University, a Master of Business Administration (Banking) from Golden Gate University and has participated in Special Programs in International Relations at the International University of Japan.
+He also serves as the Deputy Chairman of the Board of Supervisors of the IOA Association, a Member of the Parahyangan Catholic University's Board of Advisors, Karya Salemba Empat Foundation's Board of Trustees, San Francisco State University, Lam Family College of Business, Dean's Development Council, and British School Jakarta, Circle of Trustees.
+Mr. Pramukti holds a Bachelor of Science (Finance and Banking) from San Francisco

+State University, a Master of Business Administration (Banking) from Golden Gate University and has participated in Special Programs in International Relations at the International University of Japan.

-Ms. Tan Yen Yen was appointed to the Board on 1 January 2020 and last re-elected as a Director on 25 April 2023.
+Ms. Tan Yen Yen was appointed to the Board on January 1, 2020 and last re-elected as a Director on April 25, 2023.
 She is a highly regarded IT practitioner for many years with vast experiences from SAS Institute, Oracle Corporation, Hewlett-Packard Singapore and Vodafone Enterprise Singapore.
 She now focuses on non-executive roles on boards and corporate advisory roles.
 Ms. Tan is presently a Board Director of ams OSRAM AG, Barry Callebaut AG, EdgeConnex Inc, In.Corp Global Pte Ltd, Jardine Cycle & Carriage Ltd, and The Y Journey Pte Ltd. She also serves as Chairman of the SpexBusiness Network Advisory Board of Ministry of Culture, Community and Youth (High Performance Sports) and Singapore Science Centre.
 Ms. Tan holds a Bachelor of Science (Computer Science) from the National University of Singapore and an Executive MBA from Helsinki School of Economics Executive Education.

-Ms. Helen Wong was appointed to the Board on 7 February 2023 and last re-elected as a Director on 25 April 2023.
-She joined OCBC Bank in February 2020 and was appointed its Group Chief Executive Officer on 15 April 2021.
+Ms. Helen Wong was appointed to the Board on February 7, 2023 and last re-elected as a Director on April 25, 2023.
+She joined OCBC Bank in February 2020 and was appointed its Group Chief Executive Officer on April 15, 2021.
 She has 40 years of banking experience with deep knowledge of Greater China.
-She spent 27 years at HSBC, where her last role was its

-Chief Executive for Greater China.
-Ms Wong is presently a Board Commissioner of OCBC NISP, the Board Chairman of OCBC Wing Hang Bank (China) Ltd, and a Board Director of other major OCBC Group companies, including Great Eastern Holdings Ltd, Bank of Singapore Ltd, OCBC Bank (Malaysia) Berhad, OCBC Bank (Hong Kong) Ltd, and OCBC Overseas Investments Pte Ltd. She is a Board Director of Dr. Goh Keng Swee Scholarship Fund and Enterprise Singapore, Council Member of the Institute of Banking & Finance Singapore and The Association of Banks in Singapore and is a Member of the Advisory Board of the Asian Financial Lenders Programme, MAS Financial Centre Advisory Panel, MAS Financial Sector Tripartite Committee, MAS Payments Council, and CNBC ESG Council.
+She spent 27 years at HSBC, where her last role was its Chief Executive for Greater China.
+Ms Wong is presently a Board Commissioner of OCBC NISP, the Board Chairman of OCBC Bank Limited, and a Board Director of other major OCBC Group companies, including Great Eastern Holdings Ltd, Bank of Singapore Ltd, OCBC Bank (Malaysia) Berhad, OCBC Bank (Hong Kong) Ltd, and OCBC Overseas Investments Pte Ltd. She is a Board Director of Dr. Goh Keng Swee Scholarship Fund and Enterprise Singapore, Council Member of the Institute of Banking & Finance Singapore and The Association of Banks in Singapore and is a Member of the Advisory Board of the Asian Financial Lenders Programme, MAS Financial Centre Advisory Panel, MAS Financial Sector Tripartite Committee, MAS Payments Council, and CNBC ESG Council.
 She also serves as Board Member of the Institute of International Finance.
 Ms. Wong holds a Bachelor of Social Sciences from the University of Hong Kong."